StefanoBelli/xxtelebot/README.md

 # xxtelebot: A simple C++11 Telegram Bot API implementation
 C++11 Telegram Bot APIs

-*This API wrapper tries to be more conformant as possible to Telegram Bot API, which you are invited to read.*
+*This API wrapper tries to be as conformant as possible to Telegram Bot API, which you are invited to read.*

 [Telegram Bot API](https://core.telegram.org/bots/api)